J. J. McCracken

-J. J. McCracken (born 1972, Mifflin, PA) is an American artist who lives and works in Washington, DC.
+J. J. McCracken (born 1972 in Mifflin, PA) is an American artist who lives and works in Washington, D.C.
 McCracken creates "sculptures, performances, and immersive installations focused on free speech, social justice and resource equity."

 Education

 McCracken received a B.A. in Anthropology from The College of William and Mary in 1995, and an M.F.A. in Studio Art from The George Washington University in 2005.
 Subsequently, she attended the Skowhegan School of Painting and Sculpture.

 Artwork

 McCracken has been called "among the smartest artists in Washington" by the Washington Post.
 Her work, installations and performances has been exhibited and performed in museums, galleries and universities.
 In 2018, she was one of 10 artists selected for the "Identify" series of performance/lectures at the National Portrait Gallery's "Identify" series.